IEvangelist/davidpine.net/content/blog/overriding-default-di.md

 ```

 If you're curious how to get the `IPrincipal` and `IPAddress` into this implementation (with DI) -
-<a href="http://davidpine.net/blog/principal-architecture-changes/" target="_blank">I discussed it here</a> briefly.
+{{< url-link "I discussed it here" "https://davidpine.net/blog/principal-architecture-changes/" >}} briefly.
 It is pretty straight-forward.
 In the `Startup.ConfigureServices`
 method do the following:

 ```csharp